 Q: Who is eligible?

-A: Physicians, surgeons, RNs, nurse practitioners, and other medical professionals.
-Please click here to fill out the online volunteer application form.
+A: Physicians, surgeons, researchers, medical students, RNs, nurse practitioners, and other medical professionals.
+Please click HERE to read our volunteer handbook.

 Q: When do volunteer visits take place?

 A: Continually.
 Our partner organization in Kenya, the Matibabu Foundation, coordinates volunteer visits according to work schedules and their patients' needs.

 A: Most physicians work at Matibabu's outpatient clinic in Ukwala town, in the Ugenya District of Kenya's Nyanza Province.
 Additionaly, you may have the opportunity to work in the newly opened hospital a few kilometers away.
 Ukwala is about 25 kilometers away from Lake Victoria and the Uganda border.
 The nearest city is Kisumu, about 50 kilometers to the southwest.

 Surgical teams work at Siaya hospital, about 20 kilometers south of Ukwala.

 Q: What kinds of cases do volunteers see?

 A: Everything.
 Since medical care is scarce, people often arrived with advanced disease.
 Medical personnel here must be flexible, cheerful, and energetic.

 Q: Do medical volunteers get a chance to teach?

 Q: Whom exactly do volunteers work for?